How to Visit Hurricane Ridge in Olympic National Park: The Complete Guide

 And if there is one place to go in Olympic National Park to see the beautiful mountain landscape, it’s Hurricane Ridge.
 Believe it or not, a short 18-mile scenic drive can bring you from the forests and coastline found at sea level up to the beautiful subalpine environment of Hurricane Ridge at 5,200 feet, with rugged mountain views as far as the eyes can see.
 Because it’s so accessible and easy to get to, visiting Hurricane Ridge is one of the best and easiest ways to experience the higher altitude region of Olympic National Park.
 At Hurricane Ridge, you’ll find subalpine meadows, wildflowers, wildlife, and panoramic views over the Olympic Range and out over the Strait of Juan de Fuca to Canada starting from the moment you step out of your car.

-Though its popular and can get crowded in the summer, Hurricane Ridge is definitely not to be missed on your Olympic National Park itinerary, and there are still ways to avoid or escape the crowds when you’re up there.
+Though it’s popular and can get crowded in the summer, Hurricane Ridge is definitely not to be missed on your Olympic National Park itinerary, and there are still ways to avoid or escape the crowds when you’re up there.

 In this guide, we’ll go over everything you need to know to visit Hurricane Ridge in Olympic National Park.
 We’ll give you all the details on when to go, how to get there, and all the wonderful things to do in Hurricane Ridge once you’re there.
 So, let’s get to it!